Cause And Effect Relationships – Bad Bite Dentures

 Achieving the Best Fit and Function for Your Dentures

-Comfortable, functional and attractive dentures seems like an oxymoron to most denture wearers.
+Are you looking for an expert dentist in Milwaukee, WI to fix your bad dentures?
+Hampton Dental Associates has you covered, with our state of the art technology and highly experienced professionals.
+Comfortable, functional and attractive dentures seem like an oxymoron to most denture wearers.
 Denture patients are often embarrassed to talk about their problems.
 They resign themselves to using a lot of denture goop and face the prospect of eating in public with trepidation at times.

 “My neighbor/husband/wife can eat anything with dentures why can’t I?”
 Often the dentist is blamed for this series of problems.
 “My dentures click, they pop out easily when I yawn, they rock, I have constant sores in my mouth” …. are all problems that dentists hear.

 In the adjacent photo, our patient was concerned about her lower jaw jutting forward (bulldog type underbite).
 It was beginning to affect her ability to eat, converse and socialize openly.
 Understandably, she became very self-conscious.

 These types of denture problems, for the most part, are avoidable and are treatable.
 Denture Occlusion is the culprit with most unsuccessful denture fittings.

 Most dentists make dentures in 2-3 visits and fail to perform a series of sequential assessments and adjustments that are needed to balance the occlusion and create the best, near perfect bite as possible.

 Typically, these same dentists were and continue to be taught to set denture teeth over existing bone.
 This may be common sense for a patient that recently lost their teeth, but for a person who is already a denture wearer, it can lead to the misery and disappointment felt by our patient in the previous photo.